Horlar-1st/Clustering-Antarctic-Penguin-Species/README.md

 ## 📈 Sample Visuals & Results

-*(Embed or link here to a few example plots, for instance: inertia curve, cluster scatter, centroid overlay.
-You can place images in `outputs/plots/` and link them.)*

 - Inertia vs. *k* plot
 - Clustered scatter of first two principal components or raw features
 - Centroid markers superimposed on cluster plot